Conversion Rate Formula 101: How to Calculate Your Sales Output

 What does the conversion rate tell me?

-Conversion rates are useful for sales and marketing teams, helping them monitor their strategies and find ways to better engage with customers along the entire customer journey.
+Conversion rates are useful for sales and marketing teams.
+They help them monitor their strategies and find ways to better engage with customers throughout the customer journey.

 (conversions/total visitors) x 100 = conversion rate

-This formula can be adapted, so you can tweak it to include the total number of conversions per new visitor or the total number of conversions on a specific page, for example.
+This formula can be adapted.
+For example, you can tweak it to include the total number of conversions per new visitor or the total number of conversions on a specific page.

 Once you’ve calculated your conversion rate, you can compare it with other conversion rates in your industry.
 As of 2020, average conversion rates for an ecommerce website were around 2.86%.